 Craving soup?
 Wait until you try my Cream of Spinach Soup!

-This Cream of Spinach Soup recipe is from my cancer cookbook is full of vitamin and minerals as well as a good source of fiber to help keep bowels regular.
+This Cream of Spinach Soup recipe is from my cancer cookbook is full of vitamin and minerals as well as a good source of fiber.
 Serve this soup as a light meal, pair with a salad or sandwich a heartier lunch or dinner.
+What’s great about this recipe as well as the others in my cookbook, the whole family will enjoy the meal!

 Frozen broccoli can also be used for a broccoli soup version.
 For soup craving, here’s an easy idea.
 Soups are enjoyed any time of day and freeze well.